VitoshaInc/Training-plan-lab-environment-setup/README.md

 # Training Plan and Lab Environment Setup Guide

 Welcome to Vitosha Inc!
 This guide will help you set up your training environment and navigate the 24-month STEM OPT extension training plan.
 Our virtual workspaces, powered by Amazon Web Services, provide access to comprehensive training resources and practical application environments.

-More information can be found in [this document](https://sites.google.com/vitoshainc.com/vitoshainci-983trainingplan).
+# More information can be found [here](https://sites.google.com/vitoshainc.com/vitoshainci-983trainingplan).

 ## Prerequisites

 1. **Amazon WorkSpaces Invitation Email**: Ensure you have received the invitation email from Vitosha's administrator.
 If not, please email hr@vitoshainc.com to get onboarded.